michaelkin1/Genome_analysis_michael_kinsella/README.md

 Furthermore the wiki contains a project plan pre-analysis and a summary of the analysis performed and results from these.

 Clarification of code files in main branch:

+Note: all ".sh" files are SLURM batch files

 BWA_RNA_BH_2.sh contains code for BWA mapping as well samtools and indexing for BWA and samtools file for the BH-medium.

 BWA:RNA_human.sh contains code for BWA mapping as well samtools and indexing for BWA and samtools file for the human serum-medium.